Kief5555/Kahoot-Flooder/README.md

 * Random name, or you can choose your own
 * Name bypassing
 * User controlled bot
-* Up to as many bots as you like.
+* Up to as many bots as you like (max kahoot game is 2000)

 # Website